 This is what Medicare has done for years, which is why doctors avoid Medicare patients now.

-Unless he can sneak around and overcharge for another service to make up for what he's losing with his prick fixed price on his so-called reimbursement.
+Unless he can sneak around and overcharge for another service to make up for what he's losing with his fixed price on his so-called reimbursement.

-And what Medicare reimbursement schedule does the House use to show the cost savings anyway.
+And what Medicare reimbursement schedule does the House use to show the cost savings anyway?

 Will that be the schedule that will start dramatically cutting reimbursements over the next few years?

-So we're going to bring this stupid nine hundred billion dollar figure down to a mythical what, eight hundred seventy, oh, twenty-nine billion dollars.
+So we're going to bring this stupid $900 billion figure down to a mythical, what, $870, oh, $29 billion.

 So we have pure smoke and mirrors, absolute inanity here.